SherG/cool-iron/blog/chatgpt-google-code-red.md

 <div style="padding-left: 2.5em;"><p>A cool demo of a conversational system that people can interact with over a few rounds, and it feels mind-blowing?
 That is a good step, but it is not the thing that will really transform society.
 It is not something that people can use reliably on a daily basis.</p></div>

 Based on anonymous sources, invisible documents and secret recordings, the _Times_ story seems speculative.
-It's a bit surprising to see some SEOs (search engine optimization professionals) talking up the 'threat' in social media.
+Nevertheless, some SEOs (search engine optimization professionals) talking up the 'Code Red threat' in social media.

 For fun, we asked Assistant over at ChatGPT what it thinks.
 Let's give the robot the last word.